giantswarm/awscnfm/docs/introduction.md

 definition.
 By convention, every action implements the same two interfaces according to their intentional use case.
 These two interfaces are the `Executer` and the `Explainer`.
 One executes the business logic, the other explains it.
+Note that most code for an action is generated.
+You can find more information about this in our docs explaining [how code generation works].

 ```
 awscnfm cl001 ac005